 Definitely not embracing the new craze in 1887 was John Ruskin, English art critic, social analyst, and all-around fuddy duddy.

 By 1890 bicycles had become affordable to the middle class (barely—the $15 in A. J. Anderson‘s ad of 1890 would be $360 today).

 In this classified ad in the Fort Worth Gazette in 1890, I suspect “158” should be “58,” the diameter of the front wheel of a penny farthing.

 High roller: Sometime in the 1890s David Swartz took this studio photo of Eugene C. Pendery with a penny farthing.
-(Eugene’s brother, grocer DeWitt Clinton Pendery, in 1870 began selling chiles and spices in Fort Worth.
-The Pendery family business continues as “Pendery’s World of Chiles & Spices.”)
+(Eugene’s brother, grocer DeWitt Clinton Pendery, in 1870 began selling chilies and spices in Fort Worth.
+The Pendery family business continues as “Pendery’s World of Chilies & Spices.”)
 (Photo from University of Texas at Arlington Library.)